MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _A completed Restify installation_

 	Now that your bot has been written, tested, and deployed to an Azure Web App, you’re ready to test Factbot in a connected channel.

-To connect and test Factbot in a channel:

 1. Open the Microsoft Bot Framework portal and click **My Bots** to view a list of your registered bots, and then click **Factbot**.
 If you only have a single bot registered you will automatically be redirect to the bot registration properties page.
 1. Locate the "Test connection to your bot" panel.
 Click the **Test** button.
 After a short delay, the word Accepted will appear in the panel.